Bartekp11/Death-Wave/README.md

 ## Team: Bartłomiej Pawlik, Bartłomiej Lach

 ### Project description
-Death wave is a medieval platform game made as semester project for "Team project" course at Univeristy of Łódź.
+Death wave is a medieval platformer game made as semester project for "Team project" course (scrum) at Univeristy of Łódź.
 Game is available at https://simmer.io/@Bpawlik/deathwave

 ### Gameplay
 Game itself is pretty easy to play.
 You move around with arrows, jump with "space" attack with "Z".
 There is 8 levels that u have to complete.
 Story is based